TNEI-Services/IPSA/docs/IscNetworkData.rst

    * - Float
      - Frequency
      - Gets or sets the system base frequency in hertz for the network.
+   * - Boolean
+     - SetNewAggregatesTrue
+     - Gets or sets the default aggregate value for new components.

 IscNetworkData Class
 ====================